solana-foundation/developer-content/docs/advanced/confirmation.md

 Transactions consist of two components: a [message](/docs/terminology.md#message) and a
 [list of signatures](/docs/terminology.md#signature).
-The transaction message is where the magic happens and at a high level it consists of three components:
+The transaction message is where the magic happens and at a high level it consists of four components:

+- a **header** with metadata about the transaction,
 - a **list of instructions** to invoke,
 - a **list of accounts** to load, and
 - a **“recent blockhash.”**